Geordinateur/PresentationCDA/readme.txt

 Pour ma part, j’ai rejoint l’équipe CONTRAT GESTION INDIVIDUELLE ET SERVICE à une date mémorable : la veille de Noël !
 Sous la direction d’Éric, cette équipe gère tout ce qui touche aux contrats des particuliers : identité, bénéficiaires, radiations, échanges avec la Sécurité Sociale, et bien d’autres aspects liés à l’application Pléiade.

 Cette activité fait partie intégrante du pôle MH TECH, qui centralise les solutions technologiques au service du groupe.

+IN ENGLISH
+Today, I am here to present the DataWiper project, a solution designed to help Malakoff Humanis comply with the European General Data Protection Regulation, which requires the secure and proper deletion of outdated or sensitive data.
+Meeting these requirements can be challenging, especially given the complexity and interconnected nature of Malakoff Humanis's databases.

+DataWiper addresses this challenge by providing a flexible and automated tool capable of deleting data from any database used within the organization.
+It carefully respects the hierarchy of tables, ensures that dependencies are managed correctly, and uses detailed filters to precisely target the data that needs to be removed.

+This project has greatly improved the company’s ability to comply with regulations, making data deletion processes faster, more reliable, and more secure.
+DataWiper is now an essential part of the organization's data management and its commitment to maintaining high standards of security and compliance.